OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 ### Style

 Contributors, please follow the [Zubax C++ Coding Conventions](https://kb.zubax.com/x/84Ah) and always use `clang-format` when authoring or modifying files (the build scripts will enforce but not apply the rules in .clang-format).

+### Pull-Request Checklist

+Reviewers, please check the following items when reviewing a pull-request:

+> **NOTE:** This is just the start of this checklist.
+Expect it to grow and get refined as this project matures.

+1. **correctness**
+    * Is the code correct.
+2. **clarity**
+    * Is the code easily understood?
+    * It is overly complex?
+3. **test coverage**
+    * Were tests written to cover the changes?
+4. **test effectiveness and correctness**
+    * Are the tests good tests that provide some guarantee that the logic is, and will remain, correct?
+5. **documentation**
+    * Is the code properly documented?
+    * Are there changes needed to auxillary documentation that is missing?
+    * Are there good examples for how to use the code?
+6. **design**
+    * Is the code maintainable?
+    * Are the tests maintainable?
+    * Is the code in the right namespace/class/function?

 ## CAN bus Physical Layer Notes